Baijnath-Singh/iam-scale-test/README.md

 Set up the necessary environment variables or hardcoded values for the API token (apiToken) and base URLs (baseURL, baseURLv2).

 # Usage
-Clone the repository to your local machine:
+1.Clone the repository to your local machine:

-bash

-Copy code

 git clone <repository-url>

 cd <repository-directory>

-Build the Go script:
+2. Build the Go script:

-bash

-Copy code
 go build -o app_creation main.go

-Run the script with the following command:
+3. Run the script with the following command:

-bash

-Copy code

 ./app_creation -mode <mode>

 Replace <mode> with either sequential or concurrent.
 The default mode is sequential.